European College of Neuropsychopharmacology: History

 In 1993 the College established a permanent secretariat in Utrecht, Netherlands.

-Organization
+Organisation

 The ECNP's executive organ is the Executive Committee.
 The Executive Committee consists of six officers (the president, vice-president, president-elect, past-president, secretary and treasurer) and a maximum of six councillors.
 The Executive Committee has a three year term.

-The 2019-2022 Executive Committee consists of:
+The 2026-2028 Executive Committee consists of: